Introduction: Downtown San Mateo Association

 Downtown San Mateo has gone through many changes since 1986 with more changes to come.
 As with many downtown areas, there has been a shift from retail goods to experiences - from shopping to dining.
 In San Mateo, there has also been a significant increase in office space and foot traffic from office workers and clients.
 At the same time, there has been a natural increase in the cost of operations for the DSMA (staff, cleaning, event production, etc.) while revenues have remained flat with the same rate structure since 2009.

-Business are classified into six different types, for assessment purposes:
+Business is classified into six different types, for fee purposes:

 CivicMic works with the Downtown San Mateo Association to facilitate community outreach and public engagement opportunities to determine the level of public support for the expansion of existing services and activities creating additional value for the Downtown Business Improvement Area.